redelivre/redelivre/src/wp-content/plugins/si-captcha-for-wordpress/readme.txt

 When diagnosing missing CAPTCHA field on comment form....

-Make sure your theme has `<?php comment_form(); ?>` inside `/wp-content/themes/[your_theme]/comments.php`. (look inside the Twenty Ten theme's comments.php for proper example)
+Make sure your theme has `<?php comment_form(); ?>` inside `/wp-content/themes/[your_theme]/comments.php`. (look inside the Twenty Ten theme's comments.php for proper example.

+Make sure that the theme comments.php file contains at least one or more of the standard hooks:
+`do_action ( 'comment_form_logged_in_after' );`
+`do_action ( 'comment_form_after_fields' );`
+`do_action ( 'comment_form' );`
+If you didn't find one of these hooks, then put this string in the comment form:
+`<?php do_action( 'comment_form', $post->ID ); ?>`

+= The CAPTCHA and input field does not display on JetPack comments form = If you have JetPack comments module enabled then captcha/recaptca/anti-spam plugins will not work on your comments form because the comments are then loaded in an iFrame from WordPress.com The solution is to disable the comments module in JetPack, then the CAPTCHA plugin will work correctly on your comments form.

 = Troubleshooting if the CAPTCHA image itself is not being shown on the comment form: =